• Home

 Hours: Thursdays 9:00 am to 1:00 pm (May 20 to October 7, 2021).
 If you miss market day, stop by Lakefield Pantry (44 Queen St.) or The Market (112 Queen St.) as they’re both packed with top quality, locally-sourced food.

-3. Take a Cooking Class at the Angle Iron Kitchen
+3. Chow Down on Tacos at the Angle Iron Kitchen

 Angle Iron Kitchen in Lakefield.

-Pick up some spice rubs, get tacos to go or take a cooking class at the Angle Iron Kitchen.(Credit: Michele Peterson)
+Pick up some spice rubs, get tacos to go or dine in at the Angle Iron Kitchen.(Credit: Michele Peterson)

-This whimsical building is home to two tasty businesses.
-With its roots in the food truck world, the menu at Angle Iron Kitchen is modern comfort food with a fun, southwestern twist.
+With its roots in the food truck world, the menu at Angle Iron Kitchen (Google Map) is modern comfort food with a fun, southwestern twist.

-Expect to find light lunches like pulled pork, shrimp tacos, chicken and waffles alongside poutine.
-You’ll also find prepared meals to go and house-made spice rubs.
+Expect to find light lunches like pulled pork, shrimp tacos, chicken and waffles alongside poutine at this tiny Lakefield restaurant.

 The Chocolate Rabbit in Lakefield.